 It was tasty.
-I served it to six people and everyone thought it was delish, even the ones who reluctantly tried it under extreme peer pressure from me.
+I served it to six people and everyone thought it was delish, even the ones that only tried it under extreme peer pressure from me.
 It is quite tasty.
-And it’s also a great conversation piece!
-If you make it you first get to watch how people react to it the idea of it.
-Then watch as they ask for more!
+And it’s also a great conversation piece as you watch how people react to it the idea of eating dandelion pie…then watch as they ask for more!

-1 unbaked 9″ pie crust (use your favorite recipe or buy one–I used a GF crust from Silly Zaks, and I have to say it’s the best GF crust I’ve ever had…while I’m great with regular, gluten-filled pie crust, I still haven’t tried my hand at the gluten free varieties).
+1 unbaked 9″ pie crust (use your favorite crust recipe or buy one–I often use a GF crust from Silly Zaks, and I have to say it’s the best GF crust I’ve ever had…while I’m great with regular, gluten-filled pie crust, I still haven’t tried my hand at the gluten free varieties).

 3 cups prepared rhubarb (washed and cut into chunks)*